PancakeMan-py/honor-project/DataCollectionSOP.md

 ## 5.Activity descriptions

-Please record each activity for 30 seconds!
+Please record each activity for 100 steps

 You are required to ensure the recording only contains one activity.
 For example, if you start recording data for walking and you only start moving after the first 3 seconds, you should trim the first 3 seconds of this recording, as they are not representative of the walking activity.
 The total length of your recordings AFTER TRIMMING should be 100 steps.